From June 30, 1764 to June 19, 1767,

 *The Seven Years’ War opposed France allied with Austria against Great Britain allied with Prussia (1756-1763).

-Moreover, the influence of the Choiseul family must not be underestimated in this case.
+Moreover, the influence of the Choiseul family was decisive in this case.

-Indeed, if Duke Etienne-François de Choiseul is the closest minister to the King, his cousin is none other than the Count-Bishop of Gévaudan: Gabriel-Florent de Choiseul-Beaupré.
+Indeed, while Duke Etienne-François de Choiseul was the King’s closest minister, his cousin is none other than the Count-Bishop of Gévaudan: Gabriel-Florent de Choiseul-Beaupré.

-In a text that has remained famous under the name of the “Mandate of the Bishop of Mende“, the latter describes this beast as a divine scourge and therefore gives a mystical dimension to this affair.
+In a text that has remained famous under the name of the “Mandate of the Bishop of Mende“ (31 December 1764), he describes this ‘Beast’ as a divine plague and therefore gives a mystical dimension to this affair.

-As a representative of the temporal power, the bishop ensures, through his services, a follow-up in the hunt, and the sending of the king’s “porte-arquebusier” (=harquebus bearer) is undoubtedly not foreign to his relations with his cousin.
+As the representative of temporal power, the Count-Bishop ensured, through his services, a follow-up in the hunt, the dispatch to Gévaudan of the King’s “porte-arquebusier” (=harquebus bearer) to command the hunting campaigns was undoubtedly linked to the close relationship between the Count-Bishop and his cousin, the King’s minister.

-During this period, many wolves hunt were organized and among the large number of wolves eliminated, two large wolves were killed.
+During this period, numerous hunts were organised and, among the large number of wolves eliminated, two large canids were killed.

 The first by the porte-arquebusier François Antoine on September 20, 1765 at the Bois de Pommier then a second by Jean Chastel on June 19, 1767 at the Sogne d’Auvers.